UnityHPC/ds4cg-job-analytics/README.md

     python -m ipykernel install --user --name "Duck DB"

 from within the environment.
 This will add "Duck DB" as a kernel option in the dropdown.

+### Documentation

+This repository uses [MkDocs](https://www.mkdocs.org/) for project documentation.
+The documentation source files are located in the `docs/` directory and the configuration is in `mkdocs.yml`.

+#### Building and serving the documentation locally

+1. Install the documentation dependencies (if you haven't already):

+    pip install -r dev-requirements.txt

+2. To serve the documentation locally (with live reload):

+    ```bash
+    mkdocs serve
+    ```
+   This will start a local server (usually at http://127.0.0.1:8000/) where you can view the docs as you edit them.

+3. To build the static site (output in the `site/` directory):

+    mkdocs build

+4. To deploy the documentation (for example, to GitHub Pages):

+    mkdocs gh-deploy

+See the [MkDocs documentation](https://www.mkdocs.org/user-guide/) for more details and advanced usage.

 ### User data and outreach